Michael Culver, Star Wars actor with iconic death scene, dies at 85 - ExBulletin

 Michael Culver, Star Wars actor with iconic death scene, dies at 85

-Actor Michael Culver, who suffered one of the most iconic on-screen deaths in Star Wars franchise, died at the age of 85.
+Actor Michael Culverwho suffered one of the most iconic on-screen deaths in the Star Wars franchise, died at the age of 85.
 Culver died on February 27, according to a statement of his agency.

 Culver's career spanned more than five decades, but he was perhaps best known for his role as Captain Needa in Star Wars: The Empire Strikes Back.